Compare exchange rates, transfer fees and delivery methods when sending money overseas to the Netherlands.

 Emergency cash transfers in the Netherlands

-If you’re in a tight spot and need money sent to the Netherlands in a hurry, there are a few transfer methods that guarantee quick – sometimes instant – delivery.
+If you’ve lost your wallet or purse or had cash stolen and need money sent to the Netherlands in a hurry, there are a few transfer methods that guarantee quick, or sometimes almost instant, delivery.

 Cash pickup locations in the Netherlands/ Western Union / MoneyGram branches in the Netherlands